Bitcoin 101: The Complete Beginner's Guide

 2. Buy a small amount to get comfortable with the process

-3. Set up a wallet — browse our wallet directory for options
+3. Set up a wallet — browse recommended wallets at bitcoinhodler.club/wallets

 4. For larger amounts, get a hardware wallet — see our cold storage directory